decentralized-identity/sidetree/docs/spec/file-structures.md

 ```
 :::

+Any unknown properties in this file not defined by this specification or specifically permitted by the implementer, ****MUST**** result in an invalidation of the entire file.

-In this version of the protocol, Chunk Files are constructed as follows:
+In this version of the protocol, [Chunk Files](#chunk-files) are constructed as follows:

 1. The Chunk File ****MUST**** include a `deltas` property, and its value ****MUST**** be an array containing [_Chunk File Delta Entry_](#chunk-file-delta-entry){id="chunk-file-delta-entry"} objects.
 2. Each [_Chunk File Delta Entry_](#chunk-file-delta-entry) ****MUST**** be a JSON object serialized via the [`JSON_CANONICALIZATION_SCHEME`](#json-canonicalization-scheme), assembled as follows: